drfoxvet/drfoxvet-net/site/content/post/chronic-wasting-disease-anthropogenic-containable.md

 White-tailed deer can be infected by and transmit SARS-CoV-2 to other deer through nasal secretions and fecal matter, researchers reported in the Journal of Virology.
 Fawns in the small study did not develop clinical signs of illness, but the virus replicated and was shed, suggesting cervids are potential viral reservoirs.
 Since captive mink are highly susceptible to this virus and have been infected by caretakers with COVID-19 and, in turn, have infected workers, there is also concern that infected deer could pass this coronavirus to wild mink and other wildlife.
 Deer farmers must therefore take precautions to stop infected staff from passing this disease on to deer not only in Minnesota but in all states where there are deer held in captivity.
 Zoos are now taking such precautions.
 As for CWD control, the White-tailed deer population needs to be significantly reduced in most states by encouraging wolf numbers under Endangered Species Act protection to prohibit trapping, snaring and shooting would be prudent.
 Livestock keepers practicing non-lethal methods of wolf deterrence, especially with guard dogs, should be compensated for confirmed losses to wolves and not to disease or exposure and neglect.
 These are the kinds of One Health issues that state and federal animal and public health agencies are beginning to acknowledge and question the commercial farming of wild animals as well as the “wet markets” in China and other countries along with wildlife management practices, especially killing wolves and other deer predators to increase deer numbers for the hunting industry that are more profit-driven than science-based and ecologically restorative and sustainable.

 Michael W. Fox
 Veterinarian
 Golden Valley MN 55422

+Ticks might help spread chronic wasting disease

+Black-legged ticks removed from the heads of deer infected with chronic wasting disease carried enough of the prions that cause the disease to spread it, including when deer ingest ticks during social grooming, according to a study in Nature Scientific Reports.
+If further research confirms a link between ticks and the disease, controlling tick populations near deer habitat might become part of a CWD prevention strategy, says study leader Stuart Lichtenberg.
+(Inzalaco HN, Bravo-Risi F, Morales R, Walsh DP, Storm DJ, Pedersen JA, Turner WC, Lichtenberg SS.
+Ticks harbor and excrete chronic wasting disease prions.
+Sci Rep. 2023 May 15;13(1):7838. doi: 10.1038/s41598-023-34308-3.
+PMID: 37188858; PMCID: PMC10185559.)